 The Executive Group is the most senior administrative body for operational matters at the Northern Ontario School of Medicine.
 The Executive Group is responsible for ensuring that all operational, financial, and academic administrative aspects of NOSM function successfully.

-Dean and CEO
+Dean, President and CEO

 Dr. Catherine Cervin

 Dr. Catherine (Cathy) Cervin grew up in southern Ontario, went to medical school at the University of Toronto, finished her family medicine residency at Dalhousie and then practiced full scope family medicine in Northern Ontario (Timmins and Sault Ste.
 Marie) for seven years before embarking on an academic career in the Department of Family Medicine at Dalhousie.
 While at Dalhousie, Dr. Cervin took on a number of leadership roles.
 She became Hospital Chief of the Department of Family Medicine at the Grace Maternity Hospital (now the IWK Women and Children’s Health Centre), she was Residency Program Director for Family Medicine for ten years, and most recently was the Interim Department Head of Dalhousie Family Medicine.
 As befits a generalist, her professional interests are wide-ranging and include social accountability, educating for comprehensive primary care, curriculum development, learning portfolios, communication skills and cultural competency.
 Her clinical interests include primary maternity care, the patient centred approach and chronic disease care.